Skip to main content

 Do seniors stop paying property taxes at age 65 in Rhode Island?

 No. Rhode Island does not have a rule that wipes out property taxes just because you turned 65.
-What Rhode Island does have is a mix of state tax relief and local city or town exemptions.
+Relief usually comes from the state RI-1040H claim and local city or town programs.
 Some older adults qualify for a large reduction.
 Others qualify for only a small credit.
-Some do not qualify at all because of income, residency, title, or deadline rules.
+Some do not qualify because of income, residency, title, or deadline rules.

 Can I use both a local senior exemption and the RI-1040H state claim?